vidiask/FBComments/README.md

 # FBComments
 Comments for a facebook post

+Steps

-Add your facebook aplication id in plist file
+1. Add your facebook aplication id in plist file
-Add your facebook aplication display name in plist file Provide facebook post url in controller
+2. Add your facebook aplication display name in plist file
+3. Provide facebook post url in controller

 Done